tterb/PlayMusic/README.md

 *********************************************************************************************************

 #####INFO:
-  This Rainmeter skin is one that I, as a longtime GPM user,  have been looking for myself for a very long time.
+  This Rainmeter skin is one that I have been looking for, as a Google Play Music user for a long time.
-  It displays the Title, Artist, Album, and Album Artwork of the current song being played, as well as the current
+  Though more features are being developed constantly, the skin currently displays the Title, Artist, Album, and Album
-  status of both the *shuffle* and *repeat* features.
+  Artwork of the song that's currently being played, as well as the status of both the *shuffle* and *repeat* features.
-  Currently, the skin's features are fairly limited.
-Although keep an eye out for updates, as I will surely be
-  adding more features soon.

    ![alt tag](https://github.com/JonSn0w/PlayMusic/blob/master/Preview/SquarePreview.png)  ![alt tag](https://github.com/JonSn0w/PlayMusic/blob/master/Preview/LandscapePreview.png)